SowjanyaSurisetty/QA-test/README.md

-# My project Path is below which allows you to pull and execute the code
+project Path is below which allows you to pull and execute the code
 ## https://github.com/SowjanyaSurisetty/QA_Automation_SampleProject_1/tree/master/SampleProject_1
 # QA-test